Understanding Viewpoints

 Most of the steps above are relatively straightforward.
 You can read about them in detail in our separate articles on Building a Viewpoint and Viewpoint Permissions.

-However, the most important task in defining a new Viewpoint is understanding how to build the Viewpoint model which specifies the component and reference types you want the viewpoint to visualize.
+However, the most important task in defining a new Viewpoint is understanding how to build the Viewpoint model that specifies the component and reference types you want the viewpoint to visualize.
 This is a specialist task best performed by Ardoq administrators who understand the data structure.

 Ardoq administrators should already be familiar with Ardoq’s graph data structure and the fact that all concepts are represented as components, references, or properties.
 They should also understand that those references are directed - i.e., that they have a source and a target component.